sveneschlbeck/quick_eda/README.md

 	- Number of occuring unique values in column
 	- Standard statistics for column

-## Source code & further information
+## Source Code & Further Information

 The source code is maintained at https://github.com/sveneschlbeck/quick_eda
 There are also further information concerning the BSD license model, contributing guidelines and more...